t-rekttt/Piggy-Boom-Bot/README.md

 # How it works
 - The bot will login to the app with your access token and spin automatically via HTTP requests.
-- If you spin onto "Fire", the bot would delay for 10 seconds and re-check until you finish your fire turn.
+- If you spin onto "Fire", the bot would wait 30 seconds for you to fire.
 - If you spin onto "Steal", it would try to find out and steal the king automatically if that person is in your friendlist, else it would pick the middle one.
 - When you're out of spinning turn, the bot would delay until the next cool-down and repeat all the steps above.